DDunda/Dunda/README.md

      * While levitating
      * While glowing
    * Pain:
      * There is a pain value associated with how much health the player is missing, and how starving they are.
-There are three levels of pain, with face lines that express this and brows that become concerned.
+There are three levels of pain, with face lines and unhappy eyebrows that can express this.
  * Custom emotes triggered by actions, synced with other players with pings, which can all be applied in any combination:
    * Blushing
    * Large eyes